Minerals are the backbone of a goat’s diet.

 Here are they symptoms associated with mineral deficiencies:

-- Zinc deficiency: Stiff joints, skin problems, low interest in breeding, deformed hooves, excessive salivating.
+- Zinc deficiency: Stiff joints, skin problems, low interest in breeding, deformed hooves, excessive salivating, flaky skin, poor coat condition

-- Copper deficiency: Coarse hair, hair that curls at the end only, abortion, stillbirths, weight loss, low milk supply.
+- Copper deficiency: Fishtail, dull coat, coarse hair, hair that curls at the end only, abortion, stillbirths, weight loss, low milk supply, balding around eyes or bridge of nose.

 - Calcium & Phosphorus (usually found together) deficiency: Rickets, milk fever.